What is Cutivate?

-Fluticasone topical (for the skin) is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Cutivate (for the skin) is used to treat the inflammation and itching caused by eczema or skin conditions that respond to steroid medication.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to fluticasone or formaldehyde.
+You should not use Cutivate if you are allergic to fluticasone or formaldehyde.

 any type of skin infection;

-Wash your hands before and after using fluticasone topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands before and after using Cutivate, unless you are using the medicine to treat the skin on your hands.